Letitia James: 2025 indictment and probes

 In September, federal prosecutors in Virginia said they could not find evidence to bring charges.
 Trump administration officials then informed Erik Siebert, the U.S. attorney for the Eastern District of Virginia, that they intended to fire him.
 Siebert immediately resigned.
 In October, Elizabeth Yusi, a top prosecutor for the same district, reportedly planned to inform Lindsey Halligan, the district's interim U.S. attorney, that she likewise found no probable cause to seek charges of mortgage fraud.
 Halligan pursued charges against James, in which she reportedly did not coordinate with the Department of Justice.
 After being presented evidence by the federal government, a federal grand jury determined probable cause and James was indicted on October 9 in Virginia on one count of bank fraud and one count of making false statements to a financial institution.
-The case has been assigned to Judge Jamar Walker.
+The case was assigned to Judge Jamar Walker.
 James pleaded not guilty in court on October 24.

+On November 24, federal judge Cameron McGowan Currie dismissed the case, finding that Halligan (who was the only signatory on the indictment) had been unlawfully appointed and thus lacked the authority to bring the charges.
+Attempts to file a new indictment were unsuccessful, as on December 4 the grand jury refused to re-indict James.
+Another grand jury rejected a third indictment attempt against her on December 11.
+On January 8, 2026, the prosecutor leading the civil rights investigation into James was dismissed from the investigation by a federal judge for serving unlawfully; subpoenas related to the investigation were also blocked.

 Personal life

 James lives in the Clinton Hill neighborhood of Brooklyn and is a member of Emmanuel Baptist Church.
 She has never married.
 At a May 2022 rally, James stated that she supported abortion rights, and had received an abortion early in her tenure as a member of the New York City Council.
 James said, "I was just elected and I was faced with the decision of whether to have an abortion or not, and I chose to have an abortion.
 I walked proudly into Planned Parenthood, and I make no apologies to anyone."